-Applying for a Small Business Loan
+What is Needed When Applying for a Small Business Loan

 Small business loan applications follow a similar path as personal loan applications, with a few variations.
 First, business owners are required to provide detailed information not only about the business but personal financials as well.
 They most give legal and financial documentation as part of the application process.
 Lenders will review:

 - Personal and business bank statements